JakubJanowski/Song-Generator/README.md

 # How to use

 Put as much (sensical) text in songs.txt file.
 If you want to put many unrelated texts, separate them with a line containing `#end`.
 A sample songs.txt file has been provided in the project.
-When the source file is complete, start the application and click Generate.
+When the input file is complete, start the application and click Generate.